 Beale Park Wildlife Park and Gardens – 3 miles from Goring & Streatley.
 A great favourite with young visitors: adventure, animals, play and activities amongst gardens and lakes on the banks of the River Thames.

-Wallingford Museum – 6½ miles from Goring & Streatley.
-The Museum includes The Wallingford Story, a SIGHT & SOUND experience which takes a walk along Wallingford's timeline from the Romans and Saxons to the Civil War - including a miniature re-creation of Wallingford's huge royal Castle.
+Wallingford Museum – 6½ miles from Goring & Streatley, this local museum includes The Wallingford Story, n experience which takes a walk along Wallingford's timeline from the Romans and Saxons to the Civil War including a miniature re-creation of Wallingford's huge royal Castle.